rl1987/game-of-life-iphone/README.markdown

   * Check the TODO

 ### License ###
 This Software is licensed under the [GPL-v3](http://www.gnu.org/licenses/gpl-3.0.txt).
-We're all trying to learn here, so it's best we share, isn't it? :-)
+We're all trying to learn here, so it's best we share :-)

 See the LICENSE file for the full text of the license.